ooodin/Localizator/README.md

 let formatted = String(localized: "Hello, \(username)")
 ```

-#### 3. Exporting Strings for Translation

-To extract all localizable strings from your project:

-1. Select your project in Xcode
-2. Choose Product > Export Localizations
-3. Choose your source language and click Export
-4. Xcode will generate a `.xcloc` package with all your localizable strings

-#### 4. Importing Translated Strings

-After translation:

-1. Select your project in Xcode
-2. Choose Product > Import Localizations
-3. Select the translated `.xcloc` package
-4. Review the changes and click Import

-### Adding New Languages

-1. In Xcode, select your project file
-2. Go to "Info" > "Localizations"
-3. Click "+" to add supported languages
-4. Select the resources to localize

 ### Localizing with Localizator

 Once you've created your string catalog and added your strings: